Dearest --

-Eleanor's last letters haven't reported you as docile an invalid as we have hoped for and I am afraid that life in the little frame cottage will be too lively for book writing.
-I was in bed all day yesterday and rather dragging around today, [although] two speeches [page 2] are expected -- thank Goodness one is over -- This is a beautiful portion of the earth, the view of Lake Champlain is really more enchanting than our long ago ride upon the waters -- we motored today for a little while but I was glad to get back to my blue wrapper and the sofa.
-The poor Lady is having the heat and burden of the day, [page 3] luncheon and dinner parties every meal and philanthropic talk expected "all of the time."
+Eleanor's last letters haven't reported you as docile an invalid as we have hoped for -- and I am afraid that life in the little brown cottage will be too lively for book writing.
+I was in bed all day yesterday and rather dragging around today, [although] two speeches [page 2] are expected -- thank Goodness one is over.
+This is a beautiful portion of the earth, the view of Lake Champlain is really more enchanting than our long ago ride upon its waters -- we motored today for a little while but I was glad to get back to my blue wrapper and the sofa.
+The poor Lady is bearing the heat and burden of the day, [page 3] luncheon and dinner parties every meal and philanthropic talk expected "all of the time."
 She is getting rather spent with the role but is doing noble work I hope to be able to relieve her tomorrow.
-I had hoped to send the book off to New York from here but shall be obliged to lug it to Toronto -- I will say however that it improves every [page 4] trip it takes.
+I had hoped to send the book off to New York from here but shall be obliged to lug it to Toronto.
+I will say however that it improves every [page 4] trip it takes.
 I think of you long and often, always with love and yearning -- it is only a week from today when I shall be back.

 Bless you Darling always yrs